HONEY MUSTARD CHICKEN SHEET PAN DINNER

 “Organic” chicken must also be fed organic, vegetarian feed (not other chicken parts).
 “Animal welfare approved” means the chickens were not kept in cramped indoor conditions, allowed daytime foraging in pasture, and given exposure to natural light and fresh air (more info here).

 Seasoning the chicken

 Once you’ve selected your chicken, season both sides with salt and pepper (about a quarter teaspoon).
 If your chicken breasts are more than 2″ thick, cut in half center-wise or wrap in plastic wrap and pound to an even thickness with a meat mallet.
 If they’re 2″ thick or less, skip this 😉

-While the potatoes and Brussels are roasting, sear the chicken in butter for 2 minutes per side in a skillet over medium-high heat.
-I used plant-based avocado oil “butter,” but ghee or unsalted butter will also work!
+For crispier chicken, sear the chicken in butter for 2 minutes per side in a skillet over medium-high heat.
+I used ghee, but avocado oil or unsalted butter will also work!

 After the chicken is browned on both sides, remove from pan and reduce the heat to medium.
-Add your chicken broth, honey, dijon mustard, and wholegrain mustard to the pan, stirring and simmering just a couple minutes until slightly thickened.
+Add your chicken broth, honey, dijon mustard, and stone ground mustard to the pan, stirring and simmering just a couple minutes until slightly thickened.

-When the oven timer goes off, take the sheet pan out of the oven and place the seared breasts in the middle of the veggies.
-Drizzle half the pan mixture of honey mustard over your seared chicken, and toss the other half with your baby potatoes and Brussels.
-Finally, pop everything in the oven to roast for about 30 more minutes.
+Place the seared breasts in the middle of the veggies.
+Drizzle half the pan mixture of honey mustard over your seared chicken, and toss the other half with your vegetables.
+Finally, pop everything back in the oven to roast for about 20-25 minutes.
 Mmm!

 As you can see, the chicken comes out perfectly cooked and tender, not dry at all!
 And that glaze is just unreal.